hdboye/RCO-Auto-Installer/README.md

 ----------------------------------------------------

 # About
-A python script that can be compiled on the users end which automatically update your RCO when run and also installs RCO if you don't have it.
+A python script that can be compiled into an exe on the users end which automatically update your RCO when run and also installs RCO if you don't have it.

 # FAQ